 - (1) The grant is awarded by way of written notification.
 The date on which the completed application with the required documents is submitted determines the order in which grants are approved.
-Several completed applications submitted on the same day are treated as applications received at the same time. - (2) The application may not be approved until the applicant producer has substantiated the fact that 65 per cent of the total production costs of the project are financed. - (3) The FFA will specify the funding period in the notification of grant. - (4) The General Auxiliary Conditions for Grants for the Promotion of Projects (Allgemeine Nebenbestimmungen für Zuwendungen zur Projektförderung, ANBest-P) are an integral part of the notification of grant.
+Several completed applications submitted on the same day are treated as applications received at the same time. - (2) The application may not be approved until the applicant producer has proved that 75 per cent of the total production costs of the project are financed. - (3) The FFA will specify the funding period in the notification of grant. - (4) The General Auxiliary Conditions for Grants for the Promotion of Projects (Allgemeine Nebenbestimmungen für Zuwendungen zur Projektförderung, ANBest-P) are an integral part of the notification of grant.
 In derogation from this rule, no. 3.1 of the ANBest-P applies only to grants of at least 16 million euros.
 In case of smaller grants, too, the applicant producer is obligated to award contracts only to competent and efficient vendors in line with principles of competition and under cost-effective conditions.
 At least three bids are to be collected, if possible.
 The procedure and results must be documented.
-The appropriation is composed of all funds allocated by the Federal Government and the Länder. - (5) The grant notification is subject to revocation (section 36 subsection 2 no. 3 of the Administrative Procedure Act) of the following number 1 and to the conditions subsequent (section 36 subsection 2 no. 2 of the Administrative Procedure Act) of the following numbers 2 and 3: - 1.
-The total funding of the project must be demonstrated within five months of receipt of the grant notification, at the latest within the period stipulated in subsection (6) as regards exceptional cases.
-In accordance with sections 31 and 41 (2) of the Administrative Procedure Act, this period starts on the third day after mailing the proof or after electronic transmission of the notification. - 2.
-Work on filming or animation must begin within six months of receipt of the grant notification, at the latest within the period stipulated in subsection (6) as regards exceptional cases. - 3.
-The project must be completed within the term for completion of the answer print as specified in the application, at the latest within the period stipulated in subsection (6) as regards exceptional cases.
+The appropriation is composed of all funds allocated by the Federal Government and the Länder. - (5) The grant notification is subject to the following conditions subsequent (section 36 (2) no. 2 of the Administrative Procedures Act (Verwaltungsverfahrensgesetz, VwVfG)): - 01.
+The total funding of the project must be demonstrated within three months of receipt of the grant notification, at the latest within the period stipulated in subsection (6) as regards exceptional cases.
+In accordance with sections 31 and 41 (2) of the Administrative Procedure Act, this period starts on the third day after mailing the proof or after electronic transmission of the notification. - 02.
+Work on filming or animation must begin within four months of receipt of the grant notification, at the latest within the period stipulated in subsection (6) as regards exceptional cases. - 03.
+The project must be completed within the term for completion of the answer print as specified in the application, at the latest within the period stipulated in subsection (6) as regards exceptional cases. - (6) Upon application by the producer, the deadlines referred to in subsection (5) nos.
+1 to 3 may be extended, based on the exercise of due discretion: - 01.
+The FFA may extend the deadline under subsection (5) no. 1 once, by one month. - 02.
+The FFA may extend the deadline under subsection (5) no. 2 once. - 03.
+The FFA may extend the deadline under subsection (5) no. 3 once.
+In particularly exceptional cases, the FFA managing board may allow a second extension of this deadline.

-- (6) Upon application by the producer, the deadlines referred to in subsection (5) nos.
-1 to 3 may be extended, based on the exercise of due discretion: - 1.
-The FFA may extend the deadline under subsection (5) no. 1 once, by one month. - 2.
-The FFA may extend the deadline under subsection (5) no. 2 once. - The FFA may extend the deadline under subsection (5) no. 3 once.
-In particularly exceptional cases, the FFA managing board may allow a second extension of this deadline. - 4.
-If it is essential to extend the deadline on account of force majeure or similar circumstances, the FFA managing board may, in justified exceptional cases and in agreement with the Federal Government Commissioner for Culture and the Media, allow further extensions of the deadlines referred to in subsection (5) nos.
+04. If it is essential to extend the deadline on account of force majeure or similar circumstances, the FFA managing board may, in justified exceptional cases and in agreement with the Federal Government Commissioner for Culture and the Media, allow further extensions of the deadlines referred to in subsection (5) nos.
 1 to 3.